 For water purification, wastewater treatment, biological products, and the hydrometallurgy of tungsten, molybdenum extraction.

 Water softening, desalination of water preparation, preparation of pure water, and high water.
 Amino acid extraction and purification, extraction, and purification of antibiotics.
 Extraction and removal of heavy metal ions, separation and purification of rare earth elements, and organic synthesis reactions, as hydrolysis of the acid esterification catalyst.

 - Size 4.5" x 19 7/8" fits Big Blue filter housings

 - Contains 5.5-6.5 lbs of resin depending on the media

 - Operation Temperature Range: 40°F-100°F

-- All filters are individually wrapped and you should always keep the produce in a closed bag and moist to avoid any dryness.
-Avoid direct sunshine and storage should be in room temp 35 to 90 Fahrenheit.
+- All filters are individually wrapped and you should always keep the product in a closed bag and moist to avoid any dryness.
+Avoid direct sunshine and storage should be at room temp 40 to 75 Fahrenheit.